 The email header is a crucial element that can make a great first impression on email recipients and enhance overall marketing emails’ success rates.
 But a study shows that, in 2020 and 2021, people spent an average of 11.8 and 10 seconds reading brand emails.
-Furthermore, the data indicate that the number may fall in 2022 and later.
 This decline happens due to a lack of a proper email marketing strategy.
 Nowadays, there are too many email marketing campaigns by different brands, and people need more time to check them.
 So if any email campaign is lengthy or created in an old-school way, it will get less attention from the email recipients.

 But do not worry; if you use an effective and eye-catching email header design to make a great start to your email campaign, the success will be yours.

 What is an email header?

 First, let us clear up some possible confusion about the email header.
 Technically, the email header is a small piece of code in an HTML email that consists of essential details to authenticate an email message.
 However, all this code is usually invisible to the email reader.

 However, we are not covering the HTML email header specifically.
 Instead, we are focusing on the email header design portion that is visible to the recipients.
 All the design elements of the email header appear at the top of your email template.
 Therefore, when the recipients open an email, the header portion is the first thing they see.

 Note: People sometimes confuse email headers with email preheaders.
 This is because the email preheader appears next to the email subject line, which is visible in the email inbox.
 But an “email header design” is the first section of an email message.

 The recipients can see three essential parts of information in the header design.
 Those parts will be disclosed below.
 But while discussing them, we will review a real email campaign on Pinterest, and the email campaign is as follows: